4 Common Misconceptions about Yom Kippur, Day of Atonement

 Yom Kippur was not designed to atone for the sin of individuals, but for the sin of Israel as a nation

-It's true to say that many Israelis today misunderstand Yom Kippur, thinking that the main things about it are fasting and riding your bicycles on car-free roads for one special day a year, but one day, we will all understand in full.
+It’s true to say that many Israelis today misunderstand the Day of Atonement, thinking that the main things about it are fasting and riding your bicycles on car-free roads for one special day a year, but one day, we will all understand in full.
 Our Great High Priest will come out of the heavenly temple upon which earthly patterns are based for the final time, and Israel – as a nation – will see him as he truly is.

 Then I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and supplication, when they will look toward Me whom they pierced.
 They will mourn for him as one mourns for an only son and grieve bitterly for him, as one grieves for a firstborn.
 (Zechariah 12:10)